sandialabs/toyplot/docs/js/toyplot.tables.rst

                 tables.store(mark_id, "vertex_data", column_names, columns);
             }""")

-    :param string owner: Unique id for the object that "owns" the table.
+    :param owner: Unique string id for the object that "owns" the table.
-    :param string key: Used to disambiguate tables when the owner has more than one.
+    :param key: String key used to disambiguate tables when the owner has more than one.
-    :param array names: Names for each column in the table.
+    :param names: Array of string names for each column in the table.
-    :param array columns: Array of values for eacn column in the table.
+    :param columns: Array of value arrays for eacn column in the table.

 .. js:function:: toyplot/tables.get(owner, key)